2023 Most Popular Classical & Ancient Studies Bachelor's Degree Schools in the New England Region

 Women make up 43% of the classics majors at the school.

 Out of the 11 schools in the New England Region that were part of this year’s ranking, Dartmouth College landed the # 4 spot on the list.
-Located in the town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit college with a medium-sized student population.

 Of the 6 students majoring in classics at Dartmouth, 50% are male and 50% are female.